 - 4 cups water, divided

-- 2 stalks lemongrass, sliced into 3 to 4-inch chunks
+- 2 to 3 stalks lemongrass, sliced into 3 to 4-inch chunks

 - 2-inch piece of ginger, peeled and sliced